Why are Wedding Coordinators so Darn Expensive?!

 - Follow-up with vendors and couple, social media - 1 hour

-So...are wedding coordinators/planners really that expensive?
+While the cost of hiring a wedding coordinator may seem steep, the value we provide is immeasurable.
+Just because we are charging you a certain price does not mean that ends up being our profit amount.
+So, are wedding coordinators or wedding planners really that expensive?
 I say no - we really should be charging way more for the things we do for our clients!